kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You can only learn so much from books.
-You can only learn so much from education.
-Ultimately, it is the wisdom of God that will carry you through in the toughest situations of life. - Ravi Zacharias
+    ## If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
+There is much more wisdom in forgiveness. - Vusi Mahlasela